-The Registered Apprenticeship Program (RAP) is a way for registered high school students to become apprentices, and earn credits toward an apprenticeship program and a high school diploma at the same time.
+The Registered Apprenticeship Program (RAP) is a way for registered high school students to become apprentices and earn credits toward an apprenticeship program and a high school diploma at the same time.
 Students complete one Work Experience course before registering for RAP.
 Students enrolled in the RAP program can earn anywhere from five (5) to twenty (20) credits.
+Students interested in these courses need to discuss their intention with the Off-Campus Education Coordinator.